 Safety: All randomized patients who received at least one dose of study drug were included in the assessment of AEs.
-Fasting clinical laboratory evaluations were to be completed at baseline and at the final visit.
+Fasting clinical laboratory evaluations were completed on patients at baseline and at the final visit.
 Clinical laboratory tests included serum chemistry, urinalysis and hematology.
-Vital signs were recorded at each visit.
+Vital signs were recorded at each visit

 Statistical Methods: Primary healing efficacy data were analyzed for intent-to-treat (ITT) and per-protocol (PP) populations.
 Definitions of the PP and ITT populations were set prior to unblinding the data.
 Definition of the ITT population was changed after unblinding of data at the request of FDA to include all randomized patients.
 For the percentage of patients with healed EE by Week 8 (primary efficacy parameter), a log-rank test was used to assess differences between treatment groups.
-The Hochberg procedure was used to correct for multiple comparisons.
 The primary efficacy parameter was also analyzed using a Cochran-Mantel-Haenszel (CMH) test with stratification on baseline severity and a Wilcoxon test.
 For investigator-recorded symptoms, CMH tests stratified on baseline severity of each symptom were used to assess differences between treatment groups for resolution and relief.
 Diary card data were used to compare treatment groups regarding the number of days until the first resolution of heartburn (log-rank test), the number of days until sustained resolution of heartburn (log-rank test) and percentage of heartburn-free days and heartburn-free nights (analysis of variance).

-Laboratory, AE, and vital signs data were tabulated to evaluate tolerability profiles between the three treatment groups.
+Laboratory, AE, and vital signs data were tabulated to evaluate tolerability profiles between the two treatment groups.
 Laboratory measurements were summarized according to predefined limits of change and the mean changes from baseline.